rdmorganiser/rdmo-docs/docs/plugins/index.md

 The `Export` plugin class needs to implement a `render()` function which takes no arguments and returns a `django.http.HttpResponse`.
 The export can be created from `self.project`, `self.snapshot` and `self.values` instance variables.

+Please refer to <https://github.com/rdmorganiser/rdmo/blob/master/rdmo/projects/exports.py> for the default project export plugins and code examples.
+The code which uses the plugin is located in <https://github.com/rdmorganiser/rdmo/blob/master/rdmo/projects/views.py> (`ProjectExportView`).

+A special kind of export plugins are `ExportProvider`.
+Instead of just returning an output file to be displayed or downloaded, they connect to a different web service.
+In addition to the `render()` function, they also need to implement a `submit()` function.
+The `render()` is displayed on the initial HTTP GET request and can show a form, e.g. to display options for the export.
+The `submit()` function is called on the subsequent form submisstion, the HTTP POST request.

+An `ExportProvider` can be combined with the `OauthProviderMixin` to use an OAuth2 authentication with the external web service.
+Please refer to <https://github.com/rdmorganiser/rdmo-plugins/blob/master/rdmo_plugins/exports/zenodo.py> for a simple or to <https://github.com/rdmorganiser/rdmo-plugins/blob/master/rdmo_plugins/exports/radar/providers.py> for a more complicated example.

 The export plugin needs to be added to the `PROJECT_EXPORTS` in `config/settings/local.py`.
 The default settings are:

 ```python